onehilltech/promises/README.md

 Promise.reject (new IllegalStateException ("This is a rejected promise"));
 ```

 You can also create a promise that is settled in the background.
+This is good when you need to
+perform some workload in the background, and notify the caller (or client) when the workload
+is complete (or failed).

 ```java
 Promise <Foo> p = new Promise < > (settlement -> {